documatt/restructuredtext-reference/source/admonitions.rst

 Admonitions
 ################################################################################

 Admonitions are visually bold blocks like "tip", "note", "important".
-They can appear anywhere an ordinary :doc:`body element` can.
+They can appear anywhere an ordinary body element can.
 Readers will appreciate if you spice up your text with admonitions like tip for extra information or warning to raise their attention.

 Specific or generic?
 ********************